Reddit co-founder leaves board, urges black replacement

 “I’m writing this as a father who needs to be able to answer his black daughter when she asks: “What did you do?,” Ohanian said in a blog post.
 He pledged to use future gains on his Reddit stock to “serve the black community, chiefly to curb racial hate.”

 He also said he would give $1 million to Colin Kaepernick’s Know Your Rights Camp.
-Former NFL player Kaepernick is known for kneeling to protest police brutality and racism in 2016.
+Former NFL player Kaepernick is known for kneeling to protest police brutality and racism in 2016, and later filed a grievance claiming the league had blacklisted him as a result.

 Reddit, based in San Francisco, calls itself “the front page of the internet” and has millions of users.
 LIke all social media sites, it has had issues over the years balancing freedom of speech against posts with racist, inflammatory and abusive intent.